JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 ### Official LEGO easter eggs

-Junkbot clearly has fans within LEGO too, since he continues to pop up in odd little places now and then.
+Junkbot clearly has fans within LEGO too, since it continues to pop up in odd little places now and then.
 These two sets are explicitly mentioned in a "Bits N' Bricks" podcast, there may be others out there!

 > The little bot Junkbot, or references to it, have popped up in a Ninjago theme set and the Haunted House set as well[^podcast-transcript]